tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if all of dwc:scientificNameID, dwc:scientificName, dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet, dwc:scientificNameAuthorship, dwc:cultivarEpithet are EMPTY; COMPLIANT if (1) dwc:scientificNameID references a single taxon record in the bdq:sourceAuthority, or (2) dwc:scientificNameID is EMPTY and dwc:scientificName references a single taxon record in the bdq:sourceAuthority, or (3) if dwc:scientificName and dwc:scientificNameID are EMPTY and if a combination of the values of the terms dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet, dwc:cultivarEpithet, dwc:taxonRank, and dwc:scientificNameAuthorship can be unambiguously resolved to a unique taxon in the bdq:sourceAuthority, or (4) if ambiguity produced by multiple matches in (2) or (3) can be disambiguated to a unique Taxon using the values of dwc:tribe, dwc:subtribe, dwc:subgenus, dwc:genus, dwc:subfamily, dwc:family, dwc:superfamily, dwc:order, dwc:class, dwc:phylum, dwc:kingdom, dwc:higherClassification, dwc:taxonID, dwc:acceptedNameUsageID, dwc:originalNameUsageID, dwc:taxonConceptID and dwc:vernacularName; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if all of dwc:scientificNameID, dwc:scientificName, dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet, dwc:scientificNameAuthorship, dwc:cultivarEpithet are bdq:Empty; COMPLIANT if (1) dwc:scientificNameID references a single taxon record in the bdq:sourceAuthority, or (2) dwc:scientificNameID is bdq:Empty and dwc:scientificName references a single taxon record in the bdq:sourceAuthority, or (3) if dwc:scientificName and dwc:scientificNameID are bdq:Empty and if a combination of the values of the terms dwc:genericName, dwc:specificEpithet, dwc:infraspecificEpithet, dwc:cultivarEpithet, dwc:taxonRank, and dwc:scientificNameAuthorship can be unambiguously resolved to a unique taxon in the bdq:sourceAuthority, or (4) if ambiguity produced by multiple matches in (2) or (3) can be disambiguated to a unique Taxon using the values of dwc:tribe, dwc:subtribe, dwc:subgenus, dwc:genus, dwc:subfamily, dwc:family, dwc:superfamily, dwc:order, dwc:class, dwc:phylum, dwc:kingdom, dwc:higherClassification, dwc:taxonID, dwc:acceptedNameUsageID, dwc:originalNameUsageID, dwc:taxonConceptID and dwc:vernacularName; otherwise NOT_COMPLIANT

 ### Information Elements